FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 I/O configuration
 ~~~~~~~~~~~~~~~~~~

 Click "Initial - Base - I/O setup" on the menu bar, and click the "DI Configuration" and "DO Configuration" submenus respectively to enter the DI and DO configuration interface.
 Among them, the control box CI0-CI7 and CO0-CO7 are configurable, and the terminal DI0 and DI1 are configurable.

 In production, when the collaborative robot needs to connect peripherals or stops suddenly due to failure or other factors, it needs to output DO signal to realize sound and light alarm prompt.
 The input configurable functions are shown in table below.

 .. centered:: Table 6.4-1 Control box input configurable functions

 .. list-table::
    :widths: 15 80
    :header-rows: 1
+   :align: center

    * - Fuction No
      - Fuction name